capac/higher-education-students-performance-evaluation/README.md

 ### Experiment tracking with MLflow

 In the `experiment-tracking` folder, I've implemented MLflow experiment tracking to generate the best model from the data set.
-I've experimented several Scikit-Learn models and one with XGBoost, and decided to settle with the XGBoost model since it returned the best AUC which is the metric I used to determine the best model.
+I've experimented several Scikit-Learn models and one with XGBoost, and decided to settle with the XGBoost model since it returned the best [area under the curve (AUC)](https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve "https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve") which is the metric I used to determine the best model.
 The experimentation search space is saved locally using MLflow.

 In order to reproduce the experiment outcome, follow this sequence of commands:

 Once inside the `experiment-tracking` folder, open a terminal and run:
 * `mlflow ui --backend-store-uri sqlite:///mlflow.db --default-artifact-root artifacts`,

-You can open the MLflow UI in a browser with `http://127.0.0.1:5000` and see the experiments listed under `higher-education-students-performance-evaluation`.
+You can open the MLflow UI in a browser with http://127.0.0.1:5000 and see the experiments listed under `higher-education-students-performance-evaluation`.

 If you re-run the experimentation script used previously, you'll just add the same runs to MLflow.
 You can try this out yourself by opening another terminal in the same folder and running:
 * `python experimentation.py`.